draveness/JSONCop/README.md

 $ cop install
 ```

-This will generate several parsing methods in current file:
+This will generate several parsing methods in current file without affecting other part of your codes:

 ![](./images/jsoncop-demo.png)